photo Dionisios Margetis

 • C.C.
 Kao Fellow: top graduate student, Division of Engineering & Applied Sciences, Harvard University, 1994-'95

 • Thomaidion Award: top graduate in Electr.
-Eng., National Technical University of Athens, 1993
+Eng., National Technical University of Athens (NTUA), 1993

 Research Interests